WICG/display-locking/explainer.md

 preventing the browser from displaying new content.
 The layout and other update phases can still be non-co-operative.
 The co-operative updates can be incrementally implemented in user-agents.
-As for the web developers, the feature detection of `getDisplayLock` is also simple.
+As for the web developers, the feature detection of `acquireDisplayLock` is also simple.
 If it is present, the developer can wait on the lock acquisition and commit.
 Otherwise, the developer simply updates the DOM in the same way as before.
 This makes this feature easy to adopt and, in case of problems, deprecate.